Cyber War and Peace book cover

 History’s toughest leaders overcame chaos and uncertainty.
 Their stories offer battle-tested strategies that still apply in today’s threat landscape.

-How to align security with business goals for smarter decision-making
+• Align security with business goals for smarter decisions

 “Wisdom is costly and telling stories is hard.
 If your job includes explaining cyber risk management to non-technical executives, the sound historical wisdom in Nick’s book will help get your point across.”